Black-crowned barwing: Diet

 Their diet is not well known, but they are suspected to be insectivores that also eat vegetation.
 The bird is often seen foraging alone or with a partner around the smaller branches of tree canopy, trunk, and along larger moss-covered branches.

-Reproduction
+Breeding

 Mates are first attracted through calling, then move to small branches in shrubs while perching close or against each other.
 The male displays by raising his crest and half-fanning his feathers while the female opens her wings less frequently and leans steeply over her perch.
 They preen each other briefly and rapidly with light pecking, while switching positions.
 Instances of copulating or almost copulating involved the birds swinging full circle around a branch where their tail-bases would briefly touch while moving downwards.
 This behaviour is not known in barwings, but is more common in babblers (family Timaliidae).

 Generation lengths are around 5.5 years.